Andreystand/Projects-and-labs-/README.md

 Hello,
-Here is my repo for coursera practice labs
+Here is my repo for coursera practice labs and projects